-Scholarship students may pick up their reserved books three days before classes start.
-Students on federal grants are not eligible to pick up books until the first day of class.
+Scholarship students and students on Federal Grants may pick up their reserved books on the first day of class.
 Students on student loans are not eligible to reserve their books.

 To pick up reserved books, students are required to present their student identification number and photo identification.